semanticClimate/p/en/events/journal_ALIS.md

 #### Authors

-Hasmeet Kaur
-Harshita Choudhary
-Kanav Sharma
-Yachna Soni
-Dr. Kapila Kumar
-All the authors has contributed equally to this work
+Hasmeet Kaur, Harshita Choudhary, Kanav Sharma, Yachna Soni, Dr. Kapila Kumar All the authors has contributed equally to this work

 #### Affiliation